avniproject/avni-docs-temp/test-prompts.md

 This enables tracking of household members, family hierarchies, and dependent relationships.

----
+# File:

-**Q: How do I track recurring visits for a subject?**
+## How do I track recurring visits for a subject?

-A: Recurring visits for a subject can be tracked by configuring the Visit Schedule Rule under the subject registration form in Webapp → App Designer.
+Recurring visits for a subject can be tracked by configuring the Visit Schedule Rule under the subject registration form in Webapp → App Designer.
 You can use the drop-down rule designer to set fixed-frequency visits for any form.
 For more complex or custom scheduling, a JavaScript rule can be written.
 Sample rules are available in the README documentation

----
+# File:

-**Q: How do I set up a longitudinal data collection workflow?**
+## How do I set up a longitudinal data collection workflow?

-A: Setting Up a Longitudinal Data Collection Workflow in Avni
+Setting Up a Longitudinal Data Collection Workflow in Avni

 Understand Longitudinal Data Collection